-Indicator (a) North Carolina Division of Juvenile Justice and Delinquency Prevention provides notification to all residents on the outcome of their investigations into sexual misconduct.
+Indicator (a) North Carolina Division of Juvenile Justice provides notification to all residents on the outcome of their investigations into sexual misconduct.
 The PREA 300 policy states, "Following an investigation into an offender, resident, or safekeeper's allegation they suffered sexual abuse or sexual harassment in a facility, the PSP shall inform the offender, resident, or safekeeper as to whether the allegation has been determined to be substantiated, unsubstantiated, or unfounded.
-The notification shall be documented on Form OPA-I30 Support Services" The agency's PREA also policy requires the notification to residents if the allegation was substantiated, unsubstantiated or determined to be unfounded.
-The policy also states, "Following an allegation that a resident has been sexually abused by a staff member (unless unfounded), the alleged victim shall be informed by the PSP whenever
+Notification shall be documented on Form OPA-I30 Support Services" The agency's PREA also policy requires the notification to residents if the allegation was substantiated, unsubstantiated or determined to be unfounded.
+Policy also states, "Following an allegation that a resident has been sexually abused by a staff member (unless unfounded), the alleged victim shall be informed by the PSP whenever